Feeling hungry? We present you a list of America’s most iconic eats at top restaurants around Singapore.

 Black Tap, #L1-80, The Shoppes at Marina Bay Sands, Bay Level, 10 Bayfront Avenue, Singapore 018956

-Who can resist the iconic picture-perfect burgers and crinkle-cut fries from this burger joint?
+Who can resist this burger joint’s iconic picture-perfect burgers and crinkle-cut fries?
 Ever since Shake Shack landed in Singapore in 2019, there’s been no stopping its expansion plans.
-Each outlet has a unique dish but no visit to the eatery is complete without trying the mainstays.
+Each outlet has a unique dish, but no visit to the eatery is complete without trying the mainstays.
 Get messy with the ShackBurger (the iconic cheeseburger) or SmokeShack (with applewood smoked bacon, chopped cherry pepper and ShackSauce).
 Vegetarians, we’re happy to report that the ’Shroom Burger is just as delish.
 The thick AF classic hand-spun shakes are also a must-try.

 Shake Shack, multiple locations including Jewel Changi Airport, Neil Road and Orchard Road

 20. Luke’s Lobster